suryak02/RAG-chatbot-system/docs/QUICKSTART.md

 A simple guide for stakeholders to run and try the Knowledge Base Assistant locally.

 ## What this is
 - A private, document‑grounded chatbot (RAG).
-Upload PDFs/DOCX/MD/TXT, then ask questions and get answers with sources.
+Upload PDFs/DOCX/MD/TXT (and short audio clips), then ask questions and get answers with sources.
+  - Note: audio support is for short clips only via Azure Speech (REST).
+Video and long‑form audio are not included in this demo.

 ## Requirements
 - Node.js 20+